DataSQRL/Acorn/README.md

 * Custom data visualizations.
 * Easy integration with Spring Boot and other web development frameworks with in-code or file-based configuration.
 * UI integration through function callbacks.
+* Schema validation for tools definition and tool calls by LLM
 * Secure sandboxing of external system calls by injecting authentication information outside the LLM callstack.
 * Ability to fine-tune context window for quality and cost optimization.